skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

         .. grid:: 2
             :gutter: 3

-            .. grid-item-card::  ☁️ Burst to the cloud
+            .. grid-item-card::  ☁️ Unified platform for all Infrastructure
                 :text-align: center

-                Scale out to capacity across clouds and regions without requiring manual intervention.
+                Scale beyond your Kubernetes cluster to capacity on :ref:`across clouds and regions <auto-failover>` without manual intervention.

             .. grid-item-card::  🚯️ Minimize resource wastage
                 :text-align: center

-                SkyPilot can automatically terminate idle pods to free up resources for other users.
+                SkyPilot can run with your custom pod scheduler and automatically terminate idle pods to free up resources for other users.

             .. grid-item-card::  👀 Observability
                 :text-align: center

-                Use your existing tools, such as the :ref:`Kubernetes Dashboard <kubernetes-observability>`, to monitor SkyPilot pods.
+                Works with your existing tools, such as the :ref:`Kubernetes Dashboard <kubernetes-observability>`.

             .. grid-item-card::  🍽️ Self-serve infra for your teams
                 :text-align: center